LegoYoda112/LEOHack2022/team/docking_spec.md

 |theta-offset | +-0.1 rads (~6 degrees)  |
 |max velocity | 0.05 m/s     |
 |max angular velocity | 0.1 rads/s |

+The simulator will print out messages telling you which of the specs you have achieved.